 The Email Security Problem

 When email was first designed in the 1970s, security wasn't a primary concern.
+The Simple Mail Transfer Protocol (SMTP) RFC 821, published in 1982, had no built-in authentication mechanisms.
 The internet was a smaller, more trusted network of academic and research institutions.
 This legacy of trust created vulnerabilities that cybercriminals exploit today.

 What Was Broken Before DMARC